BS in Electrical Engineering Technology

 Electrical Engineering Technology Bachelor's Degree

-Mechatronics, robotics, automation and control, instrumentation, data acquisition.
-Graduates who understand these concepts are in-demand worldwide.
+Instrumentation, data acquisition, industrial control, and automation: graduates who understand these concepts are in-demand worldwide.
 Electrical Engineering Technology (EET) majors immerse themselves in these topics, top to bottom, through hands-on system design and implementation.
-Michigan Tech EET students work on:

-• Operating new, industry-grade learning equipment designed, constructed, and funded by Donald Engineering and other major companies.
+• Operating new, industry-grade learning equipment designed, constructed, and funded by Donald Engineering and other major companies

-• Building the knowledge and skills essential for launching and advancing a career in the automation industry.
+• Building the knowledge and skills essential for launching and advancing a career in the automation industry

-• Earning a FANUC Robotic Automation Industrial Certificate—a huge advantage in your employment search.
+• Earning a FANUC Robotic Automation Industrial Certificate—a huge advantage in your employment search

-EET majors pursue funded research with faculty mentors as they learn to design, program, and maintain automated systems, experience that makes EET graduates highly-sought candidates for employment in industries including pharmaceutical, food, automotive, manufacturing, and others.
+EET majors pursue capstone design projects and funded research with faculty mentors as they learn to design, program, and maintain automated systems, experience that makes EET graduates highly-sought candidates

 Conducting research taught me CAD designing, wiring, assembling, market analysis, PLC and FANUC robot programming, and developed my communication skills.
 Getting research experience was incredible.